-(II) At low energy, $\tau=t_{*}-t\rightarrow0$, ($t_{*}=0$ is the cosmic far infrared limit), there is a non-flat IR asymptotic spacetime background $R_{0}=32\pi G\lambda$, even for the pure gravity theory in which matters are not included.
-The cosmological constant as the counter term of the Ricci flow, or equivalently, the constant asymptotic background curvature is the leading quantum correction at low energy, not only modifies the behavior of asymptotic universe (i.e. acceleration expansion of the universe) but also the behavior of some long distance scale objects (i.e. acceleration discrepancies in galaxies)
+(ii) At low energy, $\tau=t_{*}-t\rightarrow0$, ($t_{*}=0$ is the cosmic far infrared limit), there is a non-flat IR asymptotic spacetime background $R_{0}=32\pi G\lambda$, even in the pure gravity theory where matter is not included.
+The cosmological constant, as the counter term of the Ricci flow, or equivalently, the constant asymptotic background curvature, is the leading quantum correction at low energy.
+This not only modifies the behavior of the asymptotic spacetime (i.e. the acceleration of its expansion) but also affects the behavior of some long-distance scale objects (i.e. the acceleration discrepancies in galaxies).

-(III) The next leading order quantum correction for the standard gravity at low energy is that the observed scalar curvature $R_{\tau}$ and metric are scale($\tau$)-dependent.
-Based on the backward Ricci flow of the scalar curvature $R$ and the metric $g$, we have
+(iii) The next leading order quantum correction for the standard gravity at low energy is that the observed scalar curvature $R_{\tau}$ and metric in (\ref{eq:EH+CC+Mat}) are scale($t$ or $\tau$)-dependent.
+Based on the Ricci flow of the scalar curvature $R$ and the metric $g$, we have

 where $-\infty<t_{b}<t_{g}\apprle0$.
-As a consequence, the gravity, by curvature $R_{b}$ and metric $g_{\mu\nu}(t_{b})$ ($b$ for baryon), predicted from the baryonic matter at local scale $t_{b}$ (a short distance fiducial local lab scale as a starting scale for calibrating and extrapolating by the optical law used for optical measurement of baryon, which is correlated to the cutoff or typical energy scale of the optical methods) is expected different from the gravity, by $R_{g}$ and $g_{\mu\nu}(t_{g})$ ($g$ for galaxy), at the galactic scale $t_{g}$ (correlated to a relatively redshifted and quantum broadened long distance scale and observed by a distant observer).
+As a result, the gravity generated by curvature $R_{b}$ and metric $g_{\mu\nu}(t_{b})$ is expected to be distinct from the gravity generated by $R_{g}$ and $g_{\mu\nu}(t_{g})$.
+The former is predicted from the baryonic matter at the local scale $t_{b}$ ($b$ for baryon), which is a short-distance fiducial lab scale used as a starting point for calibrating and extrapolating with the optical law used for optical measurement of baryon.
+The latter is at the galactic scale $t_{g}$ ($g$ for galaxy), which is related to a relatively redshifted and quantum broadened long-distance scale and observed by a distant observer.

-(IV) If one insists on the validity of the classical Einstein's equation, then the flow change of the scalar curvature $\Delta R=R_{g}-R_{b}$ in different scales would give the missing matter density $\Delta\rho=\rho_{g}-\rho_{b}$ between these scales.
-In this sense the ``missing matter'' does exist in the theory, when one measures the effective masses or the gravity coupled to them in different scales.
-In fact the classical Einstein's equation is no longer exactly true in the framework, the missing matter does not really exist, they are just the mirage of the curvature flow.
+(iv) If we assume the validity of the classical Einstein's equation, then the flow change of the scalar curvature $\Delta R=R_{g}-R_{b}$ at different scales would give rise to the missing matter density $\Delta\rho=\rho_{g}-\rho_{b}$ between these scales.
+In this sense, the \textquotedblleft missing matter\textquotedblright{} is seen as unavoidable in the theory when one predicts the effective masses from the gravity coupled to them in different scales.
+However, since the classical Einstein's equation is modified at long distances and is no longer exact, the \textquotedblleft missing matter\textquotedblright{} does not actually exist; they are merely an illusion created by the Ricci flow of the curvature.